mcfnord/rml/src/friends.md

 consistent with democratic ideals and norms.

 I will communicate with you further as these matters are addressed.
-I thank you for your continued frendship and support.
+I thank you for your continued friendship and support.

 Sincerely,